yochannah/Corrfunc/docs/source/python-interface.rst

 .. testcode:: theory

-          from Corrfunc.theory.DDrppi import DDrppi
+          from corrfunc.theory.DDrppi import DDrppi
           results_DDrppi = DDrppi(autocorr, nthreads, pimax, rbins, X, Y, Z, boxsize=boxsize)

-Calculating the Counts-in-Cells (``Corrfunc.theory.vpf``)
+Calculating the Counts-in-Cells (``corrfunc.theory.vpf``)
 ---------------------------------------------------------
-Corrfunc can calculate the counts-in-cells statistics.
+corrfunc can calculate the counts-in-cells statistics.
 The simplest example for counts-in-cells is the Void Probability Function -- the probability that a sphere of a certain size contains zero galaxies.

 .. testcode:: theory

-          from Corrfunc.theory.vpf import vpf
+          from corrfunc.theory.vpf import vpf

           # Maximum radius of the sphere in Mpc/h
           rmax = 10.0